andris9/hoodiecrow/README.md

 ![Hoodiecrow](https://raw.github.com/andris9/hoodiecrow/master/hoodiecrow_actual.jpg)

 Hoodiecrow is a scriptable IMAP server for client integration testing.
-It offers partial IMAP4ver1 support and some optional plugins that can be turned on and off.
+It offers IMAP4ver1 support and some optional plugins that can be turned on and off.
 Nothing is ever written to disk, so when you restart the server, the original state is restored.

 [![Build Status](https://secure.travis-ci.org/andris9/hoodiecrow.png)](http://travis-ci.org/andris9/hoodiecrow)
 [![NPM version](https://badge.fury.io/js/hoodiecrow.png)](http://badge.fury.io/js/hoodiecrow)